 The process of reproduction is amazingly complex and must have been perfect right from the beginning to be successful.

-On a Wikipedia document entitled: ‘Evolution of sexual reproduction’ (on which I could find no author’s name) and which had a bizarrely named web address being: “Evolution of sexual reproduction = The evolution of sexual reproduction, being incapable of reproducing asexually.
+On a Wikipedia document entitled: ‘Evolution of sexual reproduction’ (Wikipedia’s policy isn’t to reveal author’s name) and which had a bizarrely named web address being: “Evolution of sexual reproduction = The evolution of sexual reproduction, being incapable of reproducing asexually.
 Sex however has evolved as, into the tree of life.”

 On this page it states: